repolicy/csp-guru/csp-guru/README.md

 * Redstone
 * Stillwater

-The Chinese stations  do not have specific names but are often refered to by the company building them, the region or city as well as the technology used in the project.
-Consequently we updated the naming schema to include as much of this information as possible, still we could not find progress information on the following projects and have therefore excluded them from the update:
+The Chinese stations  do not have specific names but are often referred to by the company building them, the region or city as well as the technology used in the project.
+Consequently, we updated the naming schema to include as much of this information as possible, still we could not find progress information on the following projects and have therefore excluded them from the update:

 * CECIC Gansu Wuwei - 100MW Trough
 * Dahua Shangyi - 50MW Tower